zonary123/zonary123/README.md

 ---

-### 👨‍💻 About Me

-I am a **Full Stack Developer** from Salamanca, Spain, driven by a passion for general programming and the satisfaction of building systems that actually work.
-My focus is on finding the most modern and efficient solutions, avoiding outdated practices.
+I am a **Software Developer** from Salamanca, Spain.
+My primary drive is curiosity and the satisfaction of seeing how the pieces of a system fit together and work perfectly.
+I don't settle for "just working"; I strive for the cleanest and most modern solution possible.

-- 🚀 **Philosophy:** Continuous learning and staying up-to-date with the best architectures and technologies.
-I don't settle for "good enough" if a better solution exists.
+- 🚀 **Philosophy:** Learning has no finish line.
+I focus on mastering modern architectures to avoid being tied to outdated or inefficient practices.
-- ⚡ **Passion:** Building things from scratch.
-While I have a background in Minecraft modding, my true love is the process of programming and seeing a project come to life.
+- ⚡ **Passion:** Programming is my way of creating.
+While Minecraft modding has taught me much about optimization, my true passion is the process of ideating, coding, and bringing functional software to life.
 - 🛡️ **Current Objective:** Mastering **Cybersecurity** to build systems that are not only efficient but also inherently secure.

 <p align="center">